Court clears way for Samoa to get its first woman leader

 The April election initially ended in a 25-25 tie between the FAST Party and Tuilaepa’s HRP Party, with one independent candidate.

-But then the electoral commissioner appointed another HRP candidate, supposedly to conform to gender quotas.
+But then the electoral commissioner appointed another HRP candidate, saying it was required to conform to gender quotas.
 The independent candidate, meanwhile, chose to go with Fiame, making it 26-26.

 The head of state then stepped in to announce fresh elections to break the tie.
 Those elections in the nation of 200,000 were supposed to be held later this week.